 Distance: 14.5 km.
 Elevation: 359 m.
 Difficulty: hard.

 To continue your walk, retrace your steps to the crossroads and follow the South Downs Way (straight ahead / towards Steyning).
-This is a really magical part of the South Downs and on a bright day, with light, shifting clouds, you can understand why so many poets have been inspired by this rolling, emerald landscape.
+This is a really magical part of the South Downs and on a bright day, with light and shifting clouds, you can understand why so many poets and artists have been inspired by this rolling, emerald landscape.
 As you come to a small crossroads you turn right.
 You’re almost at Steyning Borstal at this point but it’s time to leave the South Downs Way and pick up the Monarch’s Way back to Cissbury which you should be able to see ahead of you.
 You should also be able to see the small Langmead Memorial in memory of two local farmers.

 For the very intrepid, you can keep going here (and I have) but it’s a much longer route and perhaps a story for another day!
 When you get back to Cissbury, you don’t have to climb back up and can skirt around the edge of the mound and back to the car park.